 Why did Paul have to suffer?
 To pay for his sins?
-No. To make known the name of the One who paid for His sins.
+No. Christ's suffering took care of that.
+But Paul's suffering was necessary to make known the name of the One who paid for his sins.

-That's what's still lacking with regard to Christ's sufferings, the suffering necessary to make the Savior known to those who have yet to believe in Him.
+This is what's still lacking with regard to Christ's sufferings, the suffering necessary to make the Savior known to those who have yet to believe in Him.
 Paul put it this way in 2 Corinthians 1:5 "For just as the sufferings of Christ flow over into our lives, so also through Christ our comfort overflows."
 Did you catch that?
 Christ's sufferings flow over into our lives.

 It's God's agenda to use suffering to save the lost.
-He used His Son's suffering to make salvation possible.
-He uses our suffering to make His Son's salvation known.
+His Son's suffering to secure salvation for the lost.
+Our suffering to make this salvation known.

 Listen to how the New Century Version translates verse 24, "I am happy in my sufferings for you.
 There are things that Christ must still suffer through his body, the church.
 I am accepting, in my body, my part of these things that must be suffered."